Skip to Content

 • they have a pleasant temperament, and they are calm, kind, and people-oriented;

-• they are patient, and have a tolerant personality;
+• They are patient and have tolerant personalities;

-• they have common sense are easy to train and willing to work;
+• They have common sense, are easy to train, and are willing to work;

 • they don’t spook easily and will remain calm when exposed to unexpected or new things.